hussainalmahmud/YOLOv8-Human-Pose-Estimation/README.md

 ### 2. `pose_valid.py` 📊

-- Description: Automates the evaluation of the YOLOv8 pose model across multiple confidence thresholds to determine the most effective setting.
+- **Description**: Automates the evaluation of the YOLOv8 pose model across multiple confidence thresholds to determine the most effective setting.

-- Use Case: Essential for optimizing model accuracy by identifying the ideal confidence threshold through systematic testing and metric analysis.
+- **Use Case**: Essential for optimizing model accuracy by identifying the ideal confidence threshold through systematic testing and metric analysis.

 - **Features**:
-  - 🎚 **Automated Threshold Testing**: Runs the model validation over a series of confidence thresholds ranging from 0.05 to 0.9.
+  - 🎚 **Automated Threshold Testing**: Runs the model validation over a series of confidence thresholds.
   - 📈 **Performance Metrics Recording**: Collects and logs important metrics  like Precision (P), Recall (R), mean Average Precision (mAP), and F1 Score for each threshold inside a csv file.

 **Example Command**: